What is tourism planning?

-Tourism development planning enables a range of benefits to all stakeholders involved, for example:
+Planning enables a range of benefits to all stakeholders involved, for example:

-- It increases income and jobs from tourist spending
+- Increases income and jobs

-- It helps preserve cultural and natural heritage for tourists
+- It helps preserve cultural and natural heritage

 - It increases understanding of other cultures

-- It builds new facilities such as sewage for whole communities or new road
+- It builds new infrastructure facilities

-Read here on Impacts of Tourism.
+(Read more here on Impacts of Tourism)

 The costs of Tourism Development